Skip to content

 Inverter

-Dual-fuel inverter with included wheel kit and parallel cables in the box
+Feature-packed dual-fuel inverter with included wheel kit and parallel cables

 Note: This generator was $549 at the time of this guide's publishing.

-The DuroMax XP2300iH stands out as the only generator on this list that includes both a wheel kit and parallel cables in the box, saving you from buying accessories separately.
-It delivers 1,800 running watts on gasoline and 1,700 on propane, with an impressive 13-hour gasoline runtime and a remarkable 38-hour propane runtime at 25% load.
-The 52 dBA noise level keeps it campground-friendly.
-At 50.6 pounds it is the heaviest unit here, but the included wheels offset that weight penalty.
+The DuroMax XP2300iH climbed one spot this month, benefiting from its current sale price that brings it well below its regular retail.
+This is the only generator on our list that includes both a wheel kit and parallel cables in the box, saving you additional purchases.
+It delivers 1,800 running watts on gasoline and 1,700 on propane with an impressive 13-hour gasoline runtime at 25% load, second only to the Westinghouse on gas and matching it on propane at 38 hours.
+The 52 dBA noise level keeps it campground-friendly, and the L5-30R locking outlet adds versatility for job site tools.
+At 50.6 pounds it is the heaviest here, but the included wheels offset that.
 USB-A and USB-C ports are a nice modern touch.
-CARB compliance means California buyers can purchase without restrictions.
-The L5-30R locking outlet adds versatility for tools and transfer switch connections.
-The price lands in the middle of the pack, making it a well-rounded dual-fuel option that does not cut corners on included accessories.
+CARB compliant for California buyers.

 Pros: